top of page

 How long are solar systems grandfathered under NEM 2.0 after NEM 3.0 takes effect?

-Solar systems approved under NEM 2.0 are generally grandfathered for 20 years from their solar interconnection approval date.
-This allows customers who installed their solar panels before NEM 3.0 to continue benefiting from NEM 2.0’s terms, such as higher compensation rates for exported energy.
-However, major system modifications could end this grandfathered status and require following NEM 3.0 rules, including lower solar energy compensation rates.
+Solar systems approved under NEM 2.0 are typically grandfathered for 20 years from the interconnection approval date.
+This ensures that customers who installed their solar panels before NEM 3.0 continue to benefit from the more favorable terms of NEM 2.0, such as higher compensation rates for excess energy.
+However, any significant modifications to the system could terminate this grandfathered status, requiring the system to meet the updated NEM 3.0 rules, which include reduced compensation rates for solar energy.

 Can clients add to their system capacity without losing their NEM 2.0 status?